hplt-project/HPLT-MT-Models/v1.0/README.md

 ## First release of HPLT models

-This directory contains scripts and configuration for downloading and running the models, as well as for downloading the training and development data, and for training the models.
+This directory contains scripts, configuration and logs for model training.

 ### Model Download

+Download the models from [HuggingFace](TBD), or following the links in (download.md)

 ### Model Usage